The Ultimate Guide to SaaS Content Marketing!

 There are very few people in the SEO industry who are unfamiliar with Ahrefs.
 Given its excellence, their product helps them with a lot of marketing.
 Everyone talks about it.

 Each piece of content they produce aims to be the finest possible.
-Also, as of the time of writing, they are posting one to two articles per week.
-SEO is the primary method of distribution for them.
-Through social media and email, they also have a large fan base.
+Additionally, as of the time of writing, they post one to two articles per week.
+SEO is their primary distribution method.
+They also have a large fan base through social media and email.

 3. MailChimp